 Automation.
-The replacement of many workers by machines, and the monitoring and coordination of workers by machines with only minimal supervision from human beings.
+The replacement of many workers by machines, as well as the monitoring and coordination of workers by machines with only minimal supervision from human beings.

 Beliefs.
 Shared ideas held by a collective of people within a sociocultural system.

 Bilateral kinship.
-The tracing of descent through both the mother and father (as in most of the Western world).
+Tracing descent through both the mother and father (as in present day America).

 Bioethics.
 Ethical questions relating to life and the biological well-being of the planet.

 Biological determinism.
-The view that biology (nature, genetics) determines complex social behaviour.
+The view that biology (nature, genetics) determines complex social behavior.

 Bioterrorism.
 The threat or the actual dispersal of biological or chemical agents to cause widespread disease or death in order to further a group’s political, economic, or social agenda.

 Bourgeoisie.
-Historically, the merchant class in feudal societies.
-Today, the term is often used as a synonym for the middle class.
+Historically they were the merchant class in feudal societies.
+Today the term is often used as a synonym for middle class.

 Bureaucracy.
-A formal organization marked by a clear hierarchy of authority and written rules of procedure, staffed by full-time salaried officials, and striving for the efficient attainment of organizational goals.
+A formal organization marked by a clear hierarchy of authority, the existence of written rules of procedure, staffed by full-time salaried officials, and striving for the efficient attainment of organizational goals.

 Bureaucratization.
-The tendency of bureaucracies to refine their procedures to attain their goals ever more efficiently.
-More generally, the process of secondary organizations taking over functions performed by primary groups.
-See also Intensification and Rationalization.
+Refers to the tendency of bureaucracies to refine their procedures to ever more efficiently attain their goals.
+More generally, refers to the process of secondary organizations taking over functions performed by primary groups (see also Intensification and Rationalization).

 Capitalism.
 An economic system based on the private ownership of the means of production and distribution in which the goal is to produce profit.

 Capitalist class.
-Those who own companies, or stocks and shares in companies, and use them to generate economic returns or profits.
+Those who own companies, or stocks and shares, using these to generate economic returns or profits.

 Cash-crop production.
 Production of crops for world markets rather than for consumption by the local population.

 Cash-nexus.
-The defining of all human relationships in terms of monetary exchange.
+Defining all human relationships in terms of money.

 Caste system.
 A closed form of stratification in which an individual's status is determined by birth and cannot be changed.

 Cathedrals of consumption.
-George Ritzer’s term for commercial displays meant to inspire awe, wonder, and enchantment in the consumer—shopping centres, casinos, and sports stadiums are examples.
+A term coined by George Ritzer to refer to commercial displays meant to inspire awe, wonder, and enchantment in the consumer—shopping centers, casinos and sports stadiums are examples.

 Causation.
-A relationship in which a change in one variable (the independent variable) induces change in another (the dependent variable).
-Causal factors in sociology include individual motivation and many external influences on human behaviour that often go unrecognized.
+A “cause and effect” relationship exists wherever a change in one variable (the independent variable) induces change in another (the dependent variable).
+Causal factors in sociology include individual motivation as well as many external influences on human behavior that often go unrecognized.